Striving for excellence..... Learning for life

 Click here to read more about DERIC reading approach.

-If you missed the Reading Breakfast (Summer Term 2016) information about reading with DERIC click here for the link!
+Parent information about reading with DERIC click here for the link!

 You can find out about how we learn to read in the Foundation Stage here too!